-- d) See Policies 13.1.2 and 13.4.4 above for greenhouse gas mitigation and protecting unique landforms and habitats. - e) See Land Use Goal 5.3 for efficient development patterns. - f) See Transportation Goals 6.2 and 6.3 for policies that ensure safe travel conditions for pedestrians, cyclists, transit users, and drivers. - g) See Urban Design Policy 7.5.1 for context-sensitive landscaping. - h) See Parks & Open Space Goal 10.1 for policies on the distribution and universal design of parks and Open Space.
+- d) Prioritize development and maintenance of green spaces, community gardens, and food forests within a 10 minute walk of all residential spaces. - e) See Policies 13.1.2 and 13.4.4 above for greenhouse gas mitigation and protecting unique landforms and habitats. - f) See Land Use Goal 5.3 for efficient development patterns. - g) See Transportation Goals 6.2 and 6.3 for policies that ensure safe travel conditions for pedestrians, cyclists, transit users, and drivers. - h) See Urban Design Policy 7.5.1 for context-sensitive landscaping. - i) See Parks & Open Space Goal 10.1 for policies on the distribution and universal design of parks and Open Space.